karthik25/roslyn-code-analysis-extension/README.md

 ![Initial view](screenshots/class_info_mouseover.png)

-The rules to identify if the number of lines of a method is below a certain number, or if the number of methods in a class is below a certain is defined in various classes under the `RoslynCodeAnalysis.Lib.Rules` namespace.
+The rules to identify if the number of lines of a method is below a certain number, or if the number of methods in a class is below a certain is defined in various classes under the `RoslynCodeAnalysis.Lib.Rules` namespace (you can look at them [here](https://github.com/karthik25/roslyn-code-analysis-extension/tree/master/RoslynCodeAnalysis.Lib/Rules)).
+Again, it's a work in progress and so not all the rules defined here have been used yet!
 Here is another screenshot of a class that has more than the defined number (10).

 ![Initial view](screenshots/class_info_mouseover_method_count.png)